 Christos Lagos, Esq.Partner

-Christos Lagos is a seasoned trial lawyer who represents those whose lives or businesses have been damaged by the wrongdoing of others.
-He focuses on complex civil claims arising out of defective products, unsafe premises, automobile accidents, medical malpractice, and business disputes.
+Christos Lagos is a seasoned trial lawyer who represents those whose lives or businesses have been harmed by the wrongdoing of others.

 - Trucking Accident: $7,000,000